Unhinged (2020 film): Release

 Unhinged was originally scheduled to be released on August 28, 2020, before being pushed back to September 4.
 In May 2020, its release was moved up to July 1, 2020, in order to "likely be the first to test the waters as theaters try to rebound" from the COVID-19 pandemic.
 The date was later pushed back to July 10, then July 31, and, on July 23, the film was again delayed, this time to August 21, 2020.

 The film began a premium video on demand release on October 20, 61 days after opening in theaters.
-Normally if distributors put a film on VOD before the 75-day window, theaters will stop showing it; however, given the pandemic, exhibitors feel it "remains a welcome addition to a limited release schedule".
+Normally if distributors put a film on VOD before the 75-day window, theaters will stop showing it; however, given the pandemic, exhibitors felt it "remains a welcome addition to a limited release schedule".

 The film began an international release on July 16 in Germany, and then on July 31 in the United Kingdom, Europe, Australia, Asia, and Latin America.
 The film was released in Ecuador on August 6, and by VVS Films in Canada on August 14, 2020.